How to Sear a Steak

 And a generous amount of black pepper:

-Next, add about a teaspoon of oil to the pan, and spread it out with a brush:
+Next, add about a teaspoon of oil to the hot skillet, and spread it out all over the cast iron pan with a brush:

 (Also, make sure the overhead fan is on while you cook since the high heat produces more smoke than low heat cooking).

-For a 1-inch thick piece, the steak should cook for about 3-4 minutes on each side for medium rare on a relatively high heat gas stove.
+For a 1-inch thick steak, the beef should cook for about 3-4 minutes on each side for medium rare on a relatively high heat gas stove.

-Because of variations in the strength of different stoves, it is helpful to have a thermometer (you can get a good one for less than $10), at least until you develop the ability to press a steak with your finger and know how done it is.
+Because of variations in the strength of different stoves, it is helpful to have a thermometer, at least until you develop the ability to press a steak with your finger and know how done it is.
 If you press on the steak and it yields to your finger and feels soft, then it’s still rare inside.
 Once the meat pushes back and it feels firm, it’s cooked well done.
+Overall, I recommend using an instant read thermometer so you can get the internal doneness exactly to your liking.

 - Rare – 125°, very red inside, cool interior